 Bordeaux–Mérignac Airport (BOD): Wine Country’s Closest Connection

-If your plans include sipping wine in the southwest of France, then Bordeaux–Mérignac Airport will likely be your point of arrival.
+If your plans include sipping wine in the southwest of France, then Bordeaux–Mérignac Airport will likely be your arrival point.
 While it’s not as large as the airports in Paris or Nice, it’s among the most popular regional airports in France—and for good reason.

 The airport handles around 7 million passengers annually and is a growing hub for low-cost airlines.
 You’ll find plenty of options when booking flight tickets online to Bordeaux, especially from major European cities like London, Amsterdam, Madrid, and Geneva.